planess/offline-backend-angular/projects/offline-network/README.md

 Most likely DB data is corrupted for some reason.
-Clear the storage: open browser inspector - tab "Application" - expand IndexedDB storage - delete "offline-network-db" database and refresh page.
+Clear the storage: open browser inspector - tab "Application" - expand IndexedDB storage - delete "offline-network-db" database and refresh the page.

 # Changelogs